 Boston Africa American National Historic Site

-When you reach the State house, take a minute to reflect on the Robert Gould Shaw and Massachusetts 54th Regiment Memorial a commemoration of the Massachusetts 54th regiment, one of the first regiments of African Americans to fight in the Civil War.
+When you reach the top of the hill and the Massachusetts State House, turn to your right and take a minute to reflect on the Robert Gould Shaw and Massachusetts 54th Regiment Memorial a commemoration of the Massachusetts 54th regiment, one of the first regiments of African Americans to fight in the United States Civil War.
 This is part of the Boston African American National Historic Site.
 You can learn more and take a virtual tour of the Black Heritage Trail on the NPS website.

 Turn right and follow the park downhill to the Corner of Tremont and Park.
 Here you’ll find the narrow red brick line for Boston’s Freedom Trail, the original walking tour of Boston landmarks.
 Follow the trail past: